zhengyanghe/ISSRE23/README.md

 | [LBM](https://www.spec.org/cpu2006/Docs/470.lbm.html)                                         | lbm               | SPEC      | 86 100_100_130_ldc.of 0 0        | 7899  | large   |

-## MINPSID
+## FUZZYB
-> This section is to execute MINPSID on above benchmarks.
+> This section is to execute FUZZYB on above benchmarks.

-After changing directory to MINPSID-launcher by executing ```cd MINPSID-launcher```, There are three steps to generate MINPSID protection on selected benchmarks.
+After changing directory to FUZZYB-launcher by executing ```cd FUZZYB-launcher```, There are three steps to generate FUZZYB selection on selected benchmarks.
 We here use Pathfinder from Rodinia as example:

-1. Fuzzing for finding incubative instructions (IIS).
-This step contains masssive fault-injection experiments and may take you some time.
-Please press **ENTER** after the FI results are finished (if you wait for like 10 minutes and nothing new is printed on the screen, and that means finished).
+1. Fuzzing for finding the inputs that bounding the upper performance overhead of EDDI.
+This step contains feature collection experiments and may take you some time.
     ```bash
     python3 01-fuzzing-finding-IIS.py pathfinder 20
     ```